treffynnon/vboxtool/readme.txt

 function is not working in another environment, say OpenSUSE, Fedora, etc.

 INSTALLATION

-(Precede commands with 'sudo' when not operated as root)
+Note.
+Precede commands with 'sudo' when not operated as root.

 * Place the main script script/vboxtool in /usr/local/bin

+* Make vboxtool executable:
-  Make it executable: chmod +x /usr/local/bin/vboxtool
+    chmod +x /usr/local/bin/vboxtool

 * Place the init script script/vboxtoolinit in /etc/init.d

-  Make it executable: chmod +x /etc/init.d/vboxtoolinit
+* Make vboxtoolinit executable: chmod +x /etc/init.d/vboxtoolinit

 * Activate the init script vboxtoolinit: update-rc.d vboxtoolinit defaults 99 10

 * Create a folder /etc/vboxtool.
-In here, two config files have to be created, type 'vboxtool help' for instructions.
+In here, two config files have to be created, see configuration section below, type 'vboxtool help' for more instructions.
-  Create the configuration folder: mkdir /etc/vboxtool

 Note.
 To remove vboxtoolinit from autostart: update-rc.d -f vboxtoolinit remove

+CONFIGURATION

+Note.
+Configuration from vboxtool does *not* taking place on *running* sessions, so save or stop all sessions before issueing the autostart command.

+* Create /etc/vboxtool/machines.conf:
+    <session name>,<VRDP-port>

+   The VRDP-port enables RDP-clients like rdesktop to connect.
+It may be left blank.

+* Create /etc/vboxtool/vboxtool.conf:
+    vbox_user='<user name>'

+* Issue the following command: vboxtool autostart

+  VBoxTool will configure sessions (VRDP-port).
+By now, session(s) should be up and running and configured.

+* Check if sessions or running, with the assumed vrdp-port: vboxtool show

+  Show only the running sessions:
+    vboxtool showrun

+* Check if sessions configured in /etc/vboxtool/machines.conf are be automatically started at reboot.
+Reboot your system, check with: vboxtool showrun

 UPGRADING FROM 0.2